mattheww/gomill/gomill_docs/mcts_tuner.rst

   Positive integer (default None)

-  If this is set, a detailed description of the :ref:`UCT` tree is written to the :ref:`history file <logging>` periodically (after every :mc-setting:`!log_tree_to_history_period` games).
+  If this is set, a detailed description of the :term:`UCT` tree is written to the :ref:`history file <logging>` periodically (after every :mc-setting:`!log_tree_to_history_period` games).